ccallawa/alyvix_doc/test_case_building/designer_options.rst

    :target: ../_images/ad_type_submenu_rect_sized.png

 * **Button:**  Match a region such as a button within a larger space
-* **Box:**  Match a horizontal region such as a text field where the space is filled up from the left to the right
+* **Box:**  Match a horizontal region such as a text field, where the space is filled up from the left edge to the right edge
-* **Window:**  Locate a panel or a window, where the inner and outer space is the same
+* **Window:**  Match a panel or a window, both horizontally and vertically, where the region of interest and the selection is the same

 .. todo::